A dichotomy for $D$-rank 1 types in simple theories: Introduction

 \section{Introduction}

 In 1985 Buechler proved [B] a remarkable dichotomy between model theoretic simplicity and geometric simplicity; it says that any minimal $D$-rank 1 type in a stable theory is either 1-based or has Morley rank 1.
-In this paper we give a generalization of this result for any $D$-rank 1 type of arbitrary simple theory.
+In this paper we give a generalization of this result for any $D$-rank 1 type of an arbitrary simple theory.
 As a special case we get Buechler's dichotomy for any $D$-rank 1 minimal type in exactly the form mentioned above.
-The proof applies certain properties of the forking topology, a topology that introduced in [S1] and is a variant of the topologies introduced in [H0,P].
+The proof applies certain properties of the forking topology introduced in [S1], a variant of the topologies introduced in [H0,P].
 In these papers, this topology (and generalizations of it in [S1]) has been used to obtain certain approximations of definable sets of finite rank for proving supersimplicity of countable hypersimple/hypersimple low/stable unidimensional theories.
-In addition we show that the notion of an essentially 1-based type, that introduced in [S1], coincide with the notion of a 1-based type in the $D$-rank 1 case.
-A posteriori, this shows that the case handled in [S1] in which the theory is essentially-1 based is in fact just the case in which it is 1-based (for which the proof is much easier) but, of course, that does mean we can simplify the proof (we don't know, of course, a $D$-rank 1 type exists).
+It is the minimal topology on $S_x(A)$ such that all the relations $\Gamma_F(x)$ defined by $\Gamma_F(x)=\exists y (F(x,y)\wedge \nonfork{y}{x}{A})$ are closed for any type-definable relation $F(x,y)$ over $A$.
+In the current paper we show in addition that the notion of an essentially 1-based type introduced in [S1] coincides with the notion of a 1-based type in the $D$-rank 1 case.
+In fact, we show this for a more general class of $D$-rank 1 types that we call densely 1-based types.
+A corollary of this is that in any supersimple unidimensional theory (e.g. any countable hypersimple unidimensional theory [S1]), if for any small set $A$, finite tuple $c$ and sort $s$, the set $\{a\in \CC^s \vert\nonfork{a}{A\bar c}{acl(aA)\cap acl(\bar cA)} \}$ is dense in the forking topology on $S_s(A\bar c)$ then $T$ is 1-based.
+A posteriori, our result shows that the case handled in [S1] in which the theory is essentially 1-based is in fact just the case in which it is 1-based (for which the proof is much easier) but, of course, that doesn't mean we can simplify the proof as we don't know a $D$-rank 1 type exists.

-The notations are standard, and throughout the paper we work in a highly saturated, highly strongly-homogeneous model $\CC$ of a complete first-order theory $T$ in a language $L$ with no finite models.
+The notations are standard, and throughout the paper we work in a highly saturated, highly strongly homogeneous model $\CC$ of a complete first-order theory $T$ in a language $L$ with no finite models.
 We will often work in $\CC^{eq}$.